Brain InjuriesOn March 23, 2020 by Millerie Penbrock

 When the brain suffers the type of trauma described above, swelling usually occurs.
 The body’s natural healing processes cause swelling.
 The problem with swelling of the brain is that there is no room for the brain to migrate.
 What results is called intra-cranial pressure, which can be deadly or cause severe impairment of body functions.

 One can sustain the force necessary to suffer a brain injury in several types of accidents, including car accidents, sport-related occurrences, and work related accidents.
-Because there may be a gap in time between a traumatic physical event and an individual experiencing physical symptoms resulting from that trauma, the importance of hiring an attorney from marsalisilaw.com experienced in brain injury cases, who can tie the injury to its original cause, cannot be overemphasized.
+Because there may be a gap in time between a traumatic physical event and an individual experiencing physical symptoms resulting from that trauma, the importance of hiring the best truck accident lawyers in Houston, experienced in brain injury cases, who can tie the injury to its original cause, cannot be overemphasized.

 HI!
 I'm Millerie, thanks for visiting.
 I hope you enjoy your read!